byronka/minum/docs/development_handbook.md

 recent changes aren't breaking anything.
 Until there's a compelling developer-oriented reason for a report, it will remain a lower priority.

+Instead of using a mocking framework, we just create a "Fake" version of a class (e.g. FakeSocketWrapper).
+This is because mocking frameworks actually compile code _at runtime_ which slows down tests tremendously.
+By using this practice, our unit tests often take less than even 1 millisecond.

 Database
 --------